Cabazure/Cabazure.Client/README.md

 ```csharp
 builder.Services.AddCustomerClient();
 ```

-This will register the client endpoints into the DependencyInjection container.

 An endpoint can be constructor injected by adding the endpoint interface as a constructor parameter, like this: